mazetoken/smartMaze/README.md

 Genesis transaction: https://www.smartscan.cash/transaction/0xce71475419dca1a39fa12555f70909974aa34d2eed1150c29cf3225bc412c7c1
 Initial supply: 0
 Max total supply: 21000000
-Mining reward: 800 MAZE
+Mining reward: 800 MAZE, 400 when supply is 10500000, ...
+Mining transaction fee: about 9000 BCH satoshis
+Block reward time: 1 minute, but might be faster Difficulty is adjusted automatically or every 4320 smartBCH blocks
 ```

+_* This is not an investment advice.
+Use it at your own risk._

 ## Mining (CPU)

 The miner is based on 0xBitcoin [miner](https://github.com/0xbitcoin/0xbitcoin-miner)

 Download/clone the smartMaze repository, open `miner-config.json` file in any editor and paste your wallet address and private key.
-Do not change the gas price (1050000000) - it is 1.05 gwei
+Do not change the gas price (1050000000) - it is 1.05 gwei.
+To change web3provider go to `index.js` file lines 16-18 (comment and remove comment to choose provider) and replace provider uri in `miner-config.json`

 ```
 {